 Understanding Night Sweats in Weed Withdrawal

 Night sweats can be an uncomfortable and distressing symptom experienced by individuals going through weed withdrawal.
-When heavy and regular marijuana users abruptly stop or significantly reduce their consumption, they may experience a range of withdrawal symptoms, including night sweats.
+When regular marijuana users abruptly stop or significantly reduce their consumption, they may experience a range of withdrawal symptoms, including night sweats.

 What Causes Night Sweats in Weed Withdrawal?